bcakmakoglu/vue-flow/docs/src/guide/composables.md

 })

 const connections = useHandleConnections({
-  id: 'handle-1', // you can explicitly pass a handle id if there are multiple handles of the same type
+  // you need to pass the handle id if there are multiple handles of the same type (`source` or `target`)
+  id: 'handle-1',

-  nodeId: '1', // you can explicitly pass a node id, otherwise it's used from the `NodeId  injection
+  // you can pass a node id, otherwise it's used from the `NodeId  injection
+  nodeId: '1',

   type: 'target',

   onConnect: (connections: Connection[]) => {
-    // do something with the connections
+    // ... handle new connections
   },

   onDisconnect: (connections: Connection[]) => {
-    // do something with the connections
+    // ... handle disconnected connections
   },
 })
 ```